satumedishub/project-template/PULL_REQUEST_TEMPLATE.md

 ## Why is it important?

 <!-- Mandatory
-Explain here the WHY, or the rationale/motivation for the changes.
+Explain here the WHY or the rationale/motivation for the changes.
 -->

 ## Checklist

 <!-- Mandatory
-Add a checklist of things that are required to be reviewed in order to have the PR approved
+Add a checklist of things that need to be reviewed to approve the PR.

 List here all the items you have verified BEFORE sending this PR.
 Please DO NOT remove any item, striking through those that do not apply.
 (Just in case, strikethrough uses two tildes. ~~Scratch this.~~)
 -->